 Once you’ve had a well-trained donkey, it’s a pain to have one that is not trained.
 They need to be basic trained for their sake and yours.

-This is one of the things about owning donkeys people usually don’t consider.
-Yes, they are low maintenance for feed and many other things.
-The standard and mini donkeys often don’t need fancy grains, alfalfa hay and they don’t need rich pasture.
+This is one thing about owning donkeys people usually don’t consider.
+Yes, the standards and minis are low maintenance for many things, they don’t need fancy grains or lush pastures,

 But they DO need to know basic manners!